Skin problems that arise during monsoons

 We should be careful while using public toilets because there remains the possibility of the presence of infectious agents.
 Consume at least 10-12 glass of water as you can and also apply plenty moisturizers to keep skin hydrated.
 A skin moisturizer is a must irrespective of your skin type.

 Sometimes, I apply the white of several eggs before my shampoo, leaving it on for half an hour.
 This not only gives body to the hair, but is also a wonderful cleanser.

 Soaking the feet in warm or cold water can be most relaxing and also reviving.
 I add a tablespoon of coarse salt and half a cup of lemon juice to about one-fourth bucket warm water.
 Sometimes, I add a few drops of tea tree oil to the water.
 It keeps the feet free from skin problems.
 I soak my feet in this for half an hour.
 A cooling foot bath is also a great reviver during hot and humid weather.
 Add rose water, lemon juice and a splash of eau de cologne in cold water and soak feet in it to cool, clean and adds fragrance.

 Maintain regular proper hygiene and keep skin fold area dry by using anti-fungal powder to absorb the sweat.

-Nails become discoloured, brittle and dull due fungal infections during monsoon season.
-Trims your nails regularly during the rainy season as long nails attract muck, thereby leading to fungal infection.
+Nails become discoloured, brittle and dull due to fungal infections during monsoon season.
+Trim your nails regularly during the rainy season as long nails attract muck, thereby leading to fungal infection.

-Take care and enjoy the season with your loved one.
+Take care and enjoy the season with your loved ones.

-The author is international fame beauty expert and is called herbal queen of India.
+The author is an internationally famed beauty expert and is called herbal queen of India